iomatix/ioTools-X4Foundations/XRCatTool/Readme.md

 # ioTools - XRCatTool Scripts

-This directory contains automation for unpacking game files.
+This directory contains automation scripts for unpacking game files using XRCatTool.

-## How to use?
+## How to Use

+1. **Setup:**
-Extract scripts to the main X4:Foundations game folder then run xrcattool__setpath.bat with administrator privileges.
+   - Extract the scripts to the main folder of your X4: Foundations game installation.

+2. **Setting up XRCatTool:**
+   - Run `xrcattool__setpath.bat` with administrator privileges.
-This step is necessary to setup X Tools main executable location to XRCATTOOL_PATH system environment variable.
-If complited successfully then run desired script from this directory.
+   - This step configures the X Tools main executable location to the `XRCATTOOL_PATH` system environment variable.

+3. **Running the Scripts:**
+   - Once the setup is completed successfully, run the desired script from this directory.

+### Notes:
-By default it is no-brainer.
-The first script expects that game is installed on same drive as X Tools both via Steam.
-Script will ask for the path of X Tools but you can leave it empty to use default location ("../X Tools" from the X4:Foundations installation folder).
+- By default, the setup is straightforward.
+The initial script assumes that both the game and X Tools are installed on the same drive via Steam.
+- The script will prompt for the X Tools path.
+You can leave it empty to use the default location (`../X Tools` relative to the X4: Foundations installation folder).